ntop/n2n/doc/Federation.md

 Supernodes should be able to communicate among each other as regular edges already do.
 For this purpose, a special community called federation was introduced.
 Federation provides mechanisms to connect the supernodes of the network, and enhance backup, fail-over and load-sharing, without any visible behavioral change.

 The default name for the federation is `*Federation`.
 Internally, a madnatory special character is prepended to the name: that way, an edge won't be able to provide a regular community with the same name of the federation.
 Optionally, a user can choose a federation name (same on all supernodes) and provide it via `-F mySecretFed` option to the supernode.
+Alternatively, the federation name can be passed through the environment variable `N2N_FEDERATION`.

 Federated supernodes register to each other using REGISTER_SUPER message type.
 The answer, REGISTER_SUPER_ACK, contains a payload with informations about other supernodes in the network.